My Audio System

 As of now, this is a low-gain but highly accurate and musically natural design; definitely the best that I have heard.
 The difference between a stock JP-80, of any vintage, and this modified version, is literally "night and day".

 The Details: The entire line-stage and the phono cathode-follower have been removed from the signal path.
 That leaves only two tubes and two capacitors in the signal path.
 The two signal path capacitors are V-Cap CuTF Teflons, the finest I've heard.
 The RIAA curve is accurate to +/- .01 dB.
 Even the volume control has been removed from the direct signal path.
 The power supply is comprised of only film capacitors; since all the electrolytics have also been removed.

 ** For more information about this component, plus my most recent observations, thoughts and comparisons with the finest phono stages I've heard, you can read the 2011/12 phono stage essay/review, which began in Spring 2010 and completed in February 2012.

-COINCIDENT STATEMENT LINE STAGE
+"THE TRUTH" LINE STAGE

 COINCIDENT EXTREME "SHOTGUN" INTERCONNECTS

 These are the finest interconnects I have heard for line-level applications.
 I haven't heard them for a phono-level signal as of yet.
 They are superior to the Ars Acoustica cables (below) for line-level signals.